-“Your boss is cool,” was Jack’s first comment.
+“Your boss is cool,” is Jack’s first comment.

 “Yeah.
 He’s already given me two $10 raises.

-Driving the Wreck south on the Hollywood Freeway, Jack asked me, “Are we really breaking up?”
+Driving the Wreck south on the Hollywood Freeway, Jack asks me, “Are we really breaking up?”

 “Can’t you just enjoy the California sun in an open convertible cruising the Hollywood Freeway?”

-Other cars were abruptly changing lanes or weaving within or slightly outside their lanes, making me actually concentrate on my driving.
-East Hollywood was becoming Little Armenia, with Little Korea just to the south.
+Other cars are abruptly changing lanes or weaving within or slightly outside their lanes, making me actually concentrate on my driving.
+East Hollywood is becoming Little Armenia, with Little Korea just to the south.
 What better place for me and immigrants to learn how to drive.

 “That’s why I skipped class to come here.
 I need to fight for you.”